Poland

 Dividend income from abroad

 Generally, dividends received by a Polish corporate tax resident from a non-resident are treated as regular income and taxed at the standard CIT rate.
-CIT on such dividends withheld in other countries may be credited proportionately against Polish CIT.
+CIT on such dividends withheld in other countries may be credited proportionally against Polish CIT.

 Anti-avoidance regulations